-We all piled into a taxi, got ¼ mile from the airport and then we were held up at some very long traffic lights.
-Eventually we saw a plane fly across the road and realised why we were held up!
+We all piled into a taxi, got ¼ mile from the airport, and then we were held up at some very long traffic lights.
+Eventually we saw a plane fly across the road and realized why we were held up!

 The road closes to allow planes to land and take-off!
 How funny is that?!

 After a few minutes we were finally reunited with the marina that Britican is moored in.
 I felt very shaky as we approached the boat.
 I was tired, anxious, and freaking out as usual.
 When I saw ‘Britican’ on the boom (we renamed her so that was the first time I saw our name on the boat), I felt even more scared.
 I thought, ‘Oh my gosh – what are we doing?!’
 I pointed the boat out to Loryn and she said, ‘Wow – that’s big!’